 This course provides practical experience in working on the production of student publications.
+One-half to two credits will be awarded each time student successfully completes the course.
+Total number of credits that may be applied to a degree shall be eight credits.
 PREREQUISITE: Consent of instructor.
 Lab.
+Variable.
+Repeatable 3 times.